dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-12-21-bitcoin-s-meme-wars.md

 says, \"we see what you\'ve been doing, fiat people, and we will put a stop to it.\"

-### "Bitcoin's existence is offensive to the fiat mind."
+> Bitcoin's existence is offensive to the fiat mind.

 It is ironic that what most fiat people see at first are the battle cries of bitcoiners, screaming \"HODL!\" and shouting \"we will make you